 Hi everyone, Information Security is about protecting the confidentiality, integrity, and availability (CIA) of Information Assets.
-So can someone tell me, at what point does availability become an issue? for instance, is server downtime an information security even if it was due to a technical fault?
+So can someone tell me, at what point does availability become an issue? for instance, is server downtime an information security incident even if it was due to a technical fault?

 Here are my thoughts: